crownstone/bluenet/docs/BEHAVIOUR.md

 Value | Explanation
 --- | ---
-NOT_FOUND | The index is out of range or no behaviour was found at given index.
+WRONG_PARAMETER | The index is out of range.
+NOT_FOUND | No behaviour was found at given index.
 BUSY | The memory was too busy to respond.
 SUCCESS | The index is valid and memory could be queried.
 See return payload for details.
 ... | Other cases may happen in case of exception.